ArcanaFramework/fileformats/_sources/identification.rst.txt

 MIME Types
 ----------

-Namespaces in the ``fileformats`` package are named after MIME type registries as defined by the `Internet Assigned Numbering Authority (IANA) <https://www.iana_mime.org/assignments/media-types/media-types.xhtml>`__.
+Namespaces in the ``fileformats`` package are largely named after MIME type registries as defined by the `Internet Assigned Numbering Authority (IANA) <https://www.iana_mime.org/assignments/media-types/media-types.xhtml>`__.
-The main difference is that there is no "application" registry, which acts as a catch-all for any type that doesn't have a formal specification.
+The difference is that there is no "application" registry, which acts as a bit of a catch-all in the MIME-type specification.
 Instead, types that fall under the "application" registry are grouped by the types of data that they store, e.g. ``fileformats.archive`` for (typically compressed) archives such as zip, bzip, gzip, etc..., ``fileformats.document`` for PDFs, word docs,